neocturne/MinedMap/README.md

 both the front and the back text will be shown in the popup when one of them matches.

+Finally, `--sign-transform` allows to specify sed-style replacement patterns to modify the text displayed on the map.
+This can be used if the text matched by `--sign-prefix` or `--sign-filter` should not be displayed:
+`--sign-filter 's/\[Map\]//'` would replace each occurence of "\[Map\]" with the empty string.

 ## Installation

 Binary builds of the map generator for Linux and Windows, as well as an archive